aws/llm-eval-kit/README.md

 ### Run in AWS Lambda
 You need to create a lambda (follow this [guide](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)) and upload `nova-custom-eval-sdk` as a lambda layer in order to use it.

-In the github release, you should be able to find a pre-built nov-custom-eval-layer.zip file.
+In the github release, you should be able to find a pre-built nova-custom-eval-layer.zip file.

 Use below command to upload custom lambda layer.

 ```
 aws lambda publish-layer-version \
-    --layer-name nova-custom-sdk-layer \
+    --layer-name nova-custom-eval-layer \
-    --zip-file fileb://nova-layer.zip \
+    --zip-file fileb://nova-custom-eval-layer.zip \
     --compatible-runtimes python3.12 python3.11 python3.10 python3.9
 ```
-You need to add this layer as custom layer along with an AWS layer: `AWSLambdaPowertoolsPythonV3-python312-arm64` (because of pydantic depencency) to your lambda.
+You need to add this layer as custom layer along with the required AWS layer: `AWSLambdaPowertoolsPythonV3-python312-arm64` (because of pydantic depencency) to your lambda.

 Then update your lambda code with: